alchemydc/musemeter/memory-bank/progress.md

 - Modified `src/App.tsx` to display event details when an event is clicked.
 - Installed `tailwindcss` and `@tailwindcss/vite` and added `@import "tailwindcss";` to `src/index.css`.
 - Search sort of works
+- Added docs for the Ticketmaster API into the memory bank.

 ## Known Issues